top of page

 • Semen Collection

-• Ultrasound and X-ray to confirm pregnancy
+• Ultrasound and X-ray for pregnancy confirmation

 • C-sections

-• Orthopedic Foundation of America (OFA) X-rays
+• Orthopedic Foundation for Animals (OFA) X-rays

 Image by Elena Mozhvilo